Horse64/core.horse64.org/docs/Features.md

 }
 ```

 When to use Horse64
 -------------------

 (This is very subjective.)

-- **Approachable but capable.** Clean dynamic types, but more
+- **Approachable but capable.** Clean dynamic types, but a focus on
-  AOT error checks than common for dynamic languages.
+  Ahead-Of-Time checks not common in scripting *by default.*

 - **Self-contained.** For deploying server and desktop apps easily.